Supporting the development and adoption of open source in universities

 MIT OpenCourseWare - MIT course materials available to anyone for free

 Why support open source at universities?

 Education is incredibly expensive.
 Tuition continues to increase every year by a shocking amount.
-The U.S. Department of Education's National Center for Education Statistics reported that the average cost of attending a 4-year university in 1980 was $8,756 per year in inflation-adjusted 2010 dollars.
+Public records from the U.S. Department of Education's National Center for Education Statistics show that the average cost of attending a 4-year university in 1980 was $8,756 per year in inflation-adjusted 2010 dollars.
 The average cost in 2010 of attending a 4-year university was $21,657 in 2010 dollars.
 2-year colleges and technical institutes had similar increases in tuition.